A Coding Framework and Benchmark towards Low-Bitrate Video Understanding: Experiments

+\textit{-Kinetics400.} Kinetics400~\cite{carreira2017quo} is a very large-scale human action recognition dataset, which contains about 23K videos of 400 human action classes.
+60K high-resolution videos (720p or 1080p) of the training set is used for the training of the framework.
+Note that we do not use any annotation of these videos.
+The validation set is adopted for the evaluation of our framework.

-\textbf{UCF101 \& HMDB51.} The UCF101~\cite{soomro2012ucf101} dataset contains 13,320 video clips that are divided into 101 action classes.
-The HMDB51~\cite{kuehne2011hmdb} dataset is a large collection of videos from various sources, which is composed of 6,766 video clips from 51 action categories.
-The first split of the official training/testing protocol is adopted for evaluation.
-Although the scale of the two datasets is small, this is common in piratical deployments, where large-scale datasets are hard to collect.
-Therefore, most of our ablation study experiments are also conducted on the UCF101 dataset.
+\textit{-UCF101.} UCF101~\cite{soomro2012ucf101} dataset contains 13,320 video clips that are divided into 101 action classes.
+The first split of the official testing protocol is adopted for evaluation.

+\textit{-HMDB51.} HMDB51~\cite{kuehne2011hmdb} dataset is a large collection of videos from various sources, which is composed of 6,766 video clips from 51 action categories.
+The first split of the official testing protocol is adopted for evaluation.
-\textbf{Kinetics.} Kinetics~\cite{carreira2017quo} is a challenging human action recognition dataset, which contains 400 and 600 human action classes.
-The actions include human-object interactions such as playing instruments, as well as human-human interactions such as shaking hands.
-The actions in this dataset mainly rely on the appearance of the objects and the background scenes to be discriminated against.
-We evaluate our models on the Kinetics-400 to prove that our framework is also applicable to very large-scale video datasets.

-\textbf{SomethingV1 \& Diving48.} SomethingV1 dataset~\cite{goyal2017something} contains about 110k videos covering 174 fine-grained action categories with diverse objects and scenes.
-Diving48~\cite{li2018resound} is a newly released dataset with more than 18K video clips for 48 unambiguous diving classes.
-Since the recognition of these actions requires temporal seasoning, we conduct experiments on this dataset to verify the dynamics modeling capability of our framework.
+\textit{-Something.} SomethingV1 dataset~\cite{goyal2017something} contains about 110K videos covering 174 fine-grained action categories.
+This dataset is different from Kinetics/UCF101/HMDB51 in that it is motion-biased rather than scene-biased, which is suitable for evaluating the motion fidelity of the videos from our framework.
+The validation set is adopted for evaluation.

-\textbf{AVA.} The AVA dataset~\cite{gu2018ava} is one recent dataset for testing the spatio-temporal action detection task.
-It contains about 211k training clips and 57k validating video clips.
-The evaluation of the whole dataset is very time-consuming, especially when introducing the video coding pipeline.
-Therefore, we randomly sample five videos from the original validation set, resulting in 4102 clips.
-This subset is named AVA2.1$^\diamond$.
-The sampled video file names are \textit{5BDj0ow5hnA}, \textit{6d5u6FHvz7Q}, \textit{9Y\_l9NsnYE0}, \textit{BXCh3r-pPAM} and \textit{CMCPhm2L400}.
+\textit{-Diving48.} Diving48~\cite{li2018resound} is with more than 18K video clips for 48 unambiguous diving classes.
+The videos in this dataset are discriminated by the long-term temporal dynamics.
+The validation set is adopted for evaluation.

-\textbf{MOT17.} MOT17 challenge dataset is widely used in the multiple object tracking task.
-It contains video sequences in unconstrained environments filmed with both static and moving cameras.
+\textit{-MOT17.} MOT17 contains video sequences in unconstrained environments filmed with both static and moving cameras.
 There are 42 sequences (21 training, 21 test) with 33,705 frames.
-Since the MOT dataset does not provide an official validation split, we adopt the first half of each video in the training set of MOT17 for training the MOT tracker and the last half for validation, following the previous methods~\cite{zhou2020tracking}\cite{zhang2021bytetrack}.
+We adopt the first half of each video in the training set of MOT17 for training the MOT tracker and the last half for validation.